Ihar-Batura/Ihar-Batura/README.md

 [eCommerce Application](https://dyson-ecommerce.netlify.app/)
 Description: An eCommerce application!
 This platform replicates real-world shopping experiences in a digital environment.
 It's a comprehensive online shopping portal that provides an interactive and seamless experience to users.
 From product discovery to checkout, the application ensures a smooth journey for the user, enhancing their engagement and boosting their purchasing confidence..
-Stack: **TypeScript, React, Sass modules,SPA, MUI, Husky, Vitest, Vite, Yup, ESLint, Prettier, Git**
+Stack: **React, TypeScript, Commerce Tools, Sass modules, SPA, Material UI, Husky, Vitest, Vite, Yup, ESLint, Prettier, Git, Swiper, Fetch**

 [Nonograms](https://ihar-batura.github.io/Nonograms-2025/dist/)
 Description: Japanese Crosswords - logic puzzles.